FonzTech/BreakMyCircle/BUILD.md

 ## Compile for iOS

-This process allows a single step to compile `arm64` and `x86_64` in a single shot, by specifing a value like `arm64;x86_64;armv7;armv7s` for the `CMAKE_OSX_ARCHITECTURES` variable.
+This process allows a single step to compile multiple architectures in a single shot, by specifing a value like `arm64;armv7;armv7s` for the `CMAKE_OSX_ARCHITECTURES` variable.
 However, from iOS 11 and beyond, only 64-bit architectures are supported.
+So, we are setting the value `arm64`.

 Toolchains must be downloaded from [https://github.com/mosra/toolchains](https://github.com/mosra/toolchains), whose contents goes into the `toolchains` folder of *Corrade* and *Magnum Graphics* library.